MileHacker Logo

 • Bookings: For tours and activities, consider using platforms like GetYourGuide to secure spots and often skip lines.

-• Weather Awareness: Always check forecasts.
-Desert temperatures can fluctuate significantly, and sun protection and hydration are paramount.
+• Weather Awareness: Always look at the forecast.
+Desert temperatures can fluctuate significantly, and sun protection and hydration are crucial.

 • Safety First: When engaging in outdoor activities, wear appropriate gear, be aware of your limits, and inform others of your plans.